ForLoveOfCats/SkyOfSteel/README.md

 ### Performing the Build

 * Clone the git repo (or download as zip and extract)
+* Open the Godot editor to the project and let it reimport all the assets then close it
-* Open the Godot editor to the project and hit "Play" near the upper right corner (play icon)
+* Open the Godot editor to the project again and hit "Play" near the upper right corner (play icon)
   * The editor will proceed to build and launch the project